LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/basics.rst

 For more information on variables, read :ref:`the Variables chapter <variables>` in the Language Guide.

+.. only:: html

    :ref:`Next Tutorial: Lasso Programming Features <overview-lasso-features>`